Important Covid-19 Update

-It will be a condition of entry that all patients, carers and visitors must wear a mask and check in via the Service NSW QR code.
+It continues to be a condition of entry that all patients, carers and visitors must wear a mask.

-We are still offering standard consultations using Telehealth – either by phone call, or where necessary, video conferencing.
-If you are having a video conference, you will be sent a link which you can activate with your phone, IPad, Tablet or computer (if it has a camera and microphone).
+We are consulting using Telehealth – either by phone call, or video call.
+If you are having a video call, you will be sent a link which you can activate with your phone, IPad, Tablet or computer (if it has a camera and microphone).